freqtrade/freqtrade/docs/backtesting.md

 - `Rejected Buy signals`: Buy signals that could not be acted upon due to max_open_trades being reached.
 - `Min balance` / `Max balance`: Lowest and Highest Wallet balance during the backtest period.
 - `Drawdown (Account)`: Maximum Account Drawdown experienced.
 Calculated as $(Absolute Drawdown) / (DrawdownHigh + startingBalance)$.
 - `Drawdown`: Maximum, absolute drawdown experienced.
-Difference between Drawdown High and Low.
+Difference between Drawdown High and Subsequent Low point.
 - `Drawdown high` / `Drawdown low`: Profit at the beginning and end of the largest drawdown period.
 A negative low value means initial capital lost.
 - `Drawdown Start` / `Drawdown End`: Start and end datetime for this largest drawdown (can also be visualized via the `plot-dataframe` sub-command).
 - `Market change`: Change of the market during the backtest period.
 Calculated as average of all pairs changes from the first to the last candle using the "close" column.